- 1. You Need to Start Investing

 You can find out what people in similar positions in your area are making on sites like Glassdoor and PayScale.
 This gives you a starting point when it comes to negotiating a raise.

-Those who change jobs every two years, earn an average of 50% more over their careers than those who stay in the same job for longer.
+Those who change jobs every two years earn an average of 50% more over their careers than those who stay in the same position for longer.

-If you do get a new job offer, don’t just accept whatever salary you’re offered like a supplicant.
+If you get a new job offer, don’t just accept whatever salary you’re offered, like a supplicant.
 Again, know what others in similar positions near you are earning and be prepared to negotiate for more money and better perks.

 Most of us are not on the limit when it comes to having the time to make more money outside of our day jobs.
-If we can spend five hours a day watching TV, we can spend a few of those hours making more money.
+If we spend five hours a day watching TV or on social media, we can spend a few of those hours making more money.

-And if you want to be a millionaire, you’re going to have to.
+And if you want to grow your wealth to a million dollars, you have to.

-Absolutely everyone should have more than one income stream.
-We could lose our jobs through no fault of our own and then what?
-Even if you have a hearty emergency fund, it’s nerve racking not to have any money coming in.
+Everyone should have more than one income stream.
+We could lose our jobs through no fault of our own, and then what?
+Even if you have a heart emergency fund, it’s nerve-racking not to have any money coming in.

 I'd rather hustle 24/7 than slave 9 to 5.Tweet This

-What do you do when you get a raise or a bonus or your tax refund check?
+What do you do when you get a raise, bonus, or tax refund check?
 Do you blow it?
-If you continuously upgrade your belongings and your lifestyle ever time you come into more money, you will never be a millionaire.
+If you continuously upgrade your belongings and lifestyle every time you come into more money, you will never be a millionaire.

-One common trait of wealthy people (and there is a very great difference between being rich and being wealthy, you want to be rich) is that they live below their means.
+One common trait of wealthy people (and there is a very significant difference between being rich and being wealthy, you want to be wealthy) is that the wealthy live below their means.

 Avoid lifestyle creep if you want to become a millionaire.

-Don’t buy a new pair of shoes, buy some concert tickets instead.
+Don’t buy a new one-hundred-dollar pair of shoes; buy some concert tickets instead.
 Why?
 Because it’s been proven that we are made happier by our spending when we buy experiences rather than things.
 And it makes complete sense.

 Experiences become a part of our identity.

-We are not our possessions, but we are the accumulation of everything we’ve seen, the things we’ve done, and the places we’ve been.
+We are not our possessions but the accumulation of everything we’ve seen, the things we’ve done, and the places we’ve been.

 Buying an Apple Watch isn’t going to change who you are; taking a break from work to hike the Appalachian Trail from start to finish most certainly will.

 “Our experiences are a bigger part of ourselves than our material goods,” said Gilovich.
-“You can really like your material stuff.
-You can even think that part of your identity is connected to those things, but nonetheless, they remain separate from you.
-In contrast, your experiences really are part of you.
-We are the sum total of our experiences.”
+“You can like your material stuff and even think that part of your identity is connected to those things, but they remain separate.
+In contrast, your experiences are part of you, and we are the sum total of our experiences.”

 You buy a pair of shoes, great you have shoes.
-You might even show them off to your friends who will nod and smile.
-The first few times you wear the shoes, it’s fun!
+You might even show them off to your friends, who will nod and smile.
+The first few times you wear shoes, it’s fun!
 You like wearing them and look good in them.

 But eventually, they become just another pair of shoes like all the others in your closet.

-But when you buy the concert tickets, you get to enjoy the anticipation of the upcoming show.
-You will probably attend the show with another person and enjoy it together.
-The concert becomes a happy, shared memory.
+But when you buy the concert tickets, you enjoy the anticipation of the upcoming show.
+You will probably attend the show with another person and enjoy it together, and the concert becomes a happy, shared memory.